ERP

 Rob Jones, Chief Operating Officer

-Change is never easy for anyone.
-But here's the truth: if your finance team has been wrestling with the same clunky system for years, it's costing you more than you realise.
+Change is never easy.
+Changing your finance system is harder than most.
+But if your finance team has been wrestling with the same clunky system for years, you are incurring cost every day.

 "We have to wait until year-end to switch"